8 Best Banks for Nonprofits in 2023

 As long as you have an average monthly collected balance of $500, the monthly maintenance fee of $5 is waived, and PNC waives the monthly maintenance fee for the first three months—regardless of balance.
 You get up to $5,000 in free cash deposits each month and up to 150 free transactions.

 PNC also offers business credit cards, business lending products, and merchant services to businesses that need them.
-While geographically limited, such as Truist and U.S. Bank, PNC bank is more widely available than both banks.
+While geographically limited, such as Truist and U.S. Bank, PNC Bank is more widely available than both banks.
 Branches are available in 28 states and Washington, D.C.
 If your nonprofit business is located in one of the areas listed above, you can get an account with PNC.

 What We Like

-- $300 bonus when you open an account
+- Up to $500 bonus when you open an account

 - Easy-to-waive monthly fee